sloria/local-repl/README.md

 }
 ```

-You can also define `banner` as a fuction in `.replrc.js`.
+You can also define `banner` as a function in `.replrc.js`.
 The function will receive the REPL context and the parsed `package.json` object.

 ```javascript
 // .replrc.js